npm install

 9000, and expose the website at port 9000.

-After committing this Layerfile, we’ll get the following developer experience in the preview environment:
+After committing this Layerfile, we’ll get the following developer experience in

 instruction comes in.
 The SPLIT